Chicago Skyline from the Bicycle Illinois Ending Location

 Rural Areas

-In more rural areas, our routes primarily follow pristine, remote county back roads.
-You will be amazed how rarely you will be ever passed by a car on these back roads, much less a large truck or semi, and if a vehicle does happen to pass you you'll be able to see it and expect it from miles away.
-Except for the rest stop locations you will not generally cycle through towns.
-In fact, we route our rides through a minimum number of towns in order to minimize your exposure to vehiclular traffic.
+Our routes primarily follow pristine, remote county back roads.
+You will rarely be passed by a car on these back roads, much less a large truck or semi.
+Most likely, vehicles will be visible miles away, so if one does pass you you'll be prepared.
+Except for the rest stop locations, you will not generally cycle through towns.
+In fact, we route our rides through a minimum number of towns in order to minimize your exposure to vehicular traffic.
+The only time we cycle on major roads, such as state or U.S. highways, is when there is absolutely no alternative way to go.
+Even then, the distance we ride on these roads will be minimized to the greatest extent possible.

 Urban Areas

 In more populated areas our routes primarily follow residential streets and paved bike paths whenever possible.
-Most of the roads have very low traffic counts and some have special designated bicycle lanes or have been designated as preferred bicycle throughways by local municipalities.
+Most of the roads have very low traffic counts, and some have designated bicycle lanes or have been designated as preferred bicycle throughways by local municipalities.
 When we must cycle on busier roads, these distances are kept to an absolute minimum.

 Road Hazards